Jean Raspail

-Jean Raspail (/fr/, 5 July 1925 – 13 June 2020) was a French explorer, novelist, and travel writer.
-He was a recipient of the prestigious French literary awards Grand Prix du Roman and Grand Prix de littérature by the Académie française.
-The French government honoured him in 2003 by appointing him to the Legion of Honor, with the grade of Officer.
+Jean Paul Raspail (/fr/; 5 July 1925 – 13 June 2020) was a French explorer, novelist and travel writer.
+He was a recipient of the prestigious French literary awards Grand Prix du Roman and Grand Prix de littérature by the Académie Française.
+The French government honoured him in 2003 by appointing him to the Legion of Honour, with the grade of Officer.
 Although the majority of his books are travelogues or novels about historical figures, exploration and indigenous peoples, internationally, he is best known for his controversial 1973 novel The Camp of the Saints, which is about mass third-world immigration to Europe.